 When THC reacts with CB1 receptors, this is what causes the well-known “high” feeling from marijuana.
 THC also directly activates CB2 receptors, but is considered a partial agonist and therefore doesn’t elicit such a strong physiological response.

 CBD causes chemical changes by blocking receptors.
 It tends to have low affinity for both CB1 and CB2 receptors, and instead acts as an indirect antagonist of agonists.
 This means that CBD sits imperfectly inside the receptors, not activating them but preventing other chemical messengers like THC from binding to them (Pacher, Batkai & Kunos, 2006).

 As we continue to learn more about the endocannabinoid system, we will also learn about the potential for the scope of active compounds from cannabis (like THC, CBD, and CBN) to be used therapeutically.

 Should I Add Cannabinoids to My Body?

-One theory about how the endocannabinoid system relates to our overall health is the proposed endocannabinoid deficiency syndrome, or CECD, which speculates that for some people, the body does not generate enough endocannabinoids (Smith and Wagner, 2014).
-This concept further speculates that the deficiency could be the root cause of many autoimmune disorders, including migraines, fibromyalgia, and IBS.
+One theory about how the endocannabinoid system relates to our overall health is the proposed endocannabinoid deficiency syndrome, or CECD, which speculates that. for some people, the body does not generate enough endocannabinoids (Smith and Wagner, 2014).
+This concept, originally proposed by researcher E.B.
+Russo in 2004, further speculates that the deficiency could be the root cause of many autoimmune disorders, including migraines, fibromyalgia, and IBS (Russo, 2004).

 Overall, significant research must still be done to better understand the impact of the endocannabinoid system on our overall health and how supplementing our natural endocannabinoid production with plant-based cannabinoids may play a significant therapeutic role in our health.
 However, extensive early studies show great potential for using this vital system to the benefit of patient health.